noalorette/petprep/README.rst

-1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make, scanning parameters or presence of additional correction scans (such as fieldmaps).
+1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make and scanning parameters.
 2. **Ease of use** - Thanks to dependence on the BIDS standard, manual parameter input is reduced to a minimum, allowing the pipeline to run in an automatic fashion.